AntonioSanm/TBApi/README.md

 ```

 ## API Endpoints
 The port exposed is the 8000 so all petitions should be against localhost/8000.
 On the project folder there is a [Postman](https://www.getpostman.com/apps) collection (TempBuddy.postman_collection.json) already created with all the api enpoints, which really eases the proccess of testing them.
-It only needs to be imported on the app itself.
+It only needs to be imported on the Postman app itself.

 ### POST /worker/v1/matching
 1) REQUIRED: Provide an API endpoint that receives a list of workers and a list of shifts and returns the optimal list of matchings.
 A list of matchings is optimal when the number of unmatched shifts is the minimum possible.